District Council Boundary Review

 The new arrangements will be in place for the Tendring District Council elections in 2019.

 Parliamentary Boundary Review 2018

 A Parliamentary Boundary defines the area where an elector votes for their local Member of Parliament – known as a Parliamentary Constituency.

-The Boundary Commission for England has commenced its review of Parliamentary constituencies in England, in accordance with the Parliamentary Constituencies Act 1986 (as amended by the Parliamentary Voting System and Constituencies Act 2011).
+The Boundary Commission for England undertook its 2018 review of Parliamentary constituencies in England, in accordance with the Parliamentary Constituencies Act 1986 (as amended by the Parliamentary Voting System and Constituencies Act 2011).

 Community Governance Reviews

 A Community Governance Review is a legal process whereby Principal Councils can undertake reviews of community governance in their area.
 This is usually done by way of a review of Town and Parish Councils.
 The Local Government and Public Involvement in Health Act 2007 allows for a Principal Council to make recommendations on one or more of the following:-

 - the creating, aggregating, amalgamating, separation, grouping or abolition of town and parish councils;